 For prestressed concrete girder superstructures, use prestressed concrete girders that are "I" shaped.
-Design prestressed concrete girders so that the algebraic sum of the beam camber at prestress transfer due to prestress force, the beam dead load deflections due to non-composite dead load, and superimposed dead load deflections due to applied superimposed dead loads results in a positive (upward) camber.
-Include the dead load from the future wearing surface in the determination of camber.
+Design prestressed concrete girders so that the algebraic sum of the beam deflections due to prestress and beam self-weight, the beam dead load deflections due to non-composite dead load, and composite dead load deflections due to applied superimposed dead loads (including future wearing surface) results in a positive (upward) camber.
+For this calculation, the beam camber due to prestress and self-weight shall be considered "At erection" as described in the PCI Bridge Design Manual, 3rd Edition (PCIBDM) section 8.7.1 and shall be augmented by the "At erection" multipliers commensurate with PCIBDM Table 8.7.1-1.

-For prestressed concrete bulb-tee beams, Florida I-beams, and structural steel plate girders used on this project, BDM Section 12.2.5.3 is amended to increase the maximum girder spacing to 12.0 feet.
+For prestressed concrete bulb-tee beams, and Florida I-beams used on this project, BDM Section 12.2.5.3 is amended to increase the maximum girder spacing to 12.0 feet.

-The bridge engineer of record is responsible for performing a stability analysis for prestressed concrete beams to ensure the design accounts for stresses and deformations induced during handling, transportation and erection.
+For prestressed concrete beams that exceed the following span-to-depth ratios, the bridge engineer of record is responsible for performing a stability analysis to ensure the design accounts for stresses and deformations induced during handling, transportation and erection.
+For AASHTO I-beams, perform stability analysis when the S/D ratio exceeds 22, where S is span length and D is beam depth.
+For Bulb Tees and Florida I-Beams, perform stability analysis when the S/D ratio exceeds 25.
 Perform the stability analysis in accordance with the Recommended Practice for Lateral Stability of Precast, Prestressed Concrete Bridge Girders (CB-02-16), including errata dated March 2020, published by the Precast Concrete Institute (PCI), as well as the User Manual for Calculating Lateral Stability of Precast, Prestressed Concrete Bridge Girders (PCI publication CB-04-20).
 Input assumptions used in the analysis for handling and hauling shall be shown on the beam sheets in the final bridge plans.
 Verify assumptions for the hauling vehicle with the proposed precast fabricator for the project.